Real-time malware process detection and automated process killing: Experimental Setup

-The environment describes the machine used to test the proposed model.
-The following experiments were conducted using a virtual machine (VM) running with Cuckoo Sandbox \cite{cuckooSandbox} for ease of collecting data and restarting between experiments.
-To emulate the capabilities of a typical machine, we took the modal hardware attributes of the top 10 ``best seller" laptops according to a popular internet vendor \cite{amazon}, and used these attributes to set up the machine.
-This resulted in a VM with 4GB RAM, 128GB Storage and dual-core processing running Windows 7 64-bit.
-Though new PC laptops are typically packaged with Windows 10, Windows 7 is still the most widely used operating system globally \cite{win7}.
+The following experiments were conducted using a virtual machine (VM) running with Cuckoo Sandbox \cite{cuckooSandbox} for ease of collecting data and restarting between experiments and because the Cuckoo Sandbox emulates human interaction with programs to some extent to promote software activity.
+In order to emulate the capabilities of a typical machine, the modal hardware attributes of the top 10 `best seller' laptops according to a popular internet vendor \cite{amazon} were used, and these attributes were the basis of the VM configuration.
+This resulted in a VM with 4GB RAM, 128GB storage and dual-core processing running Windows 7 64-bit.
+Windows 7 was the most prevalent computer operating system (OS) globally at the time of designing the experiment \cite{win7}, though Windows 10 is now the most popular OS, the findings in this research should still be relevant.